-For Amazon FBA sellers ready to grow their customer base to other countries, a crash course in shipping options, costs, and terms are critical.
+For e-commerce sellers ready to grow their customer base to other countries, a crash course in shipping options, costs, and terms are critical.
 You need to understand the basics of how DDP shipping works, Incoterms®, Standard import and export fees, and terms, and the International Chamber of Commerce (ICC).1

 What Does DDP Shipping Mean?

 Delivered duty paid (DDP) refers to a shipping arrangement where the seller takes responsibility for getting their goods shipped and delivered to the buyer at their final destination.

 Under DDP shipping terms, the seller is responsible for:

 - Packaging, loading, and shipping the goods to the exit port,